ngnos/ngnos-1x/CONTRIBUTING.md

-# Contributing to VyOS
+# Contributing to ngNOS

-You wan't to help us improve VyOS?
+You wan't to help us improve ngNOS?
 This is awesome!

 We accept any kind of Pull Requests on GitHub.
 In order to get your changes into the main repository as smooth as possible please take yourself some time and